denmei/gimprove-client/client_repo/README.md

 # Gimprove-Client

 Gimprove is a lightweight system built to digitalize fitness equipment.
-Once installed on regular machines, Gimproves allows users to automatically track all relevant keyfigures of their activities such as the number of the repetitions or the weight used.
+Once installed on regular machines, Gimprove allows users to automatically track all relevant keyfigures of their activities such as the number of repetitions or the weight used.
 Users get feedback in realtime and can analyze their progress in the Gimprove App.

 Related respositories are: